 - New Jersey's Adventure Aquarium

 - Lehigh Valley Zoo

-Not only do students pursuing a zoo science degree receive comprehensive in-depth classroom instruction, they will have real-world hands-on experience due to their required internships.
-This kind of education and experience makes it much easier for graduates to successfully pursue a career in environmental education or to become a zoo or aquarium professional.
-Many graduates are also able to further their education at graduate school or veterinary school.
+Not only do students pursuing a zoo science degree receive comprehensive in-depth classroom instruction, you will have real-world hands-on experience through your required internships.
+This kind of education and experience prepares you to successfully pursue a career as a zoo or aquarium professional or in public education.
+You may also choose to further your education at graduate school or veterinary school.